Seeking out the best dog-friendly holidays in the UK is becoming more popular amongst dog owners every year. Sykes...

 Take the route back to Hathersage and explore the spired church and the Roman fort of Camp Green before returning to the car park.

 Distance: 7 miles

 Starting Point: Birchen Edge car park, DE45 1PU

-The final dog-friendly walk in the Peak District will spoil you will views of most picturesque vistas in the Derbyshire countryside, and taking you through Chatsworth and Dobb Edge.
+The final dog-friendly walk in the Peak District will spoil you will views of the most picturesque vistas in the Derbyshire countryside, and take you through Chatsworth and Dobb Edge.